 |

 Mary Stephens (she/her)Mary's practice engages civic engagement and cultural citizenship through the arts, with demonstrated ability to cultivate relationships with diverse communities locally, nationally and internationally.
 Mary's work advances visibility, representation, and power-sharing between local, state and national artists and organizations.
 Key to her method is leadership development, building strong partnerships, and intersectional approaches to institutional community engagement.
-Her curatorial work focuses on bi-national relationships between Mexico and the United States, and curating site-specific artistic experiences that address social issues.
+Her curatorial work focuses curating site-specific artistic experiences that address issues of race, immigration, gender, and environmental justice.

 Mary received her B.A. in Theatre from Arizona State University, and an M.A. in International Peace & Conflict Resolution from American University in Washington, DC. |